k2-fsa/sherpa/docs/source/triton/trt/index.rst

 The generated TRT model will be saved into ``$model_dir/encoder.trt``.
 We also give an example of ``model_repo`` of TRT model.
-You can follow the same procedure as discribe `here <https://github.com/k2-fsa/sherpa/tree/master/triton#deploy-on-triton-inference-server>`_ to deploy the pipeline using triton.
+You can follow the same procedure as described `here <https://github.com/k2-fsa/sherpa/tree/master/triton#deploy-on-triton-inference-server>`_ to deploy the pipeline using triton.